Community Language Learning

 Criticisms

-- Impractical at scale.
-CLL requires a knowledgeable counselor able to whisper translations to each student — necessitating small group sizes and a teacher with strong translation ability.
-Most language classes are too large, and most teachers would find the counselor role difficult to sustain.
+• Impractical at scale: CLL requires small group sizes and a teacher with strong translation ability; the counselor role is difficult to sustain in typical language classes.

-- Deferred grammar feedback.
-Waiting until the reflective debriefing to address form means learners may produce the same errors repeatedly during the conversation phase.
-Whether this reinforces fossilized errors or whether the communicative flow compensates is debated.
+• Deferred grammar feedback: Waiting until the reflective debriefing to address form means learners may repeatedly produce the same errors during the conversation phase.

 Social Media Sentiment